johnrm174/model-railway-signalling/README.md

 * Interfaces with the Pi-SPROG DCC command station to drive the signals and points out on the layout.
 * Uses the Raspberry Pi GPIO inputs to provide train detection in support of signalling automation.
 * Incorporates MQTT networking to allow multiple signalling applications to be linked for larger layouts.
-* Provides a Public API [Public API](https://github.com/johnrm174/model-railway-signalling/blob/main/PUBLIC_API.md) to enable integration with custom layout interfaces.
+* Provides a [Public API](https://github.com/johnrm174/model-railway-signalling/blob/main/PUBLIC_API.md) to support custom layout control interfaces.

 ![Example Screenshot](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot2.png)